-V. Prior Learning Assessment (PLA)
+VI.
+Prior Learning Assessment (PLA)

+Credit for prior learning can be awarded only after the assessment of prior learning experiences and only for documented learning that demonstrates achievement of all terminal objectives for a specific course or courses.
+Courses earned through prior learning shall be noted on the student's transcript as having been awarded through PLA.
 Credit for experimental learning through portfolio review may not be awarded for academic transfer courses and may be used only when items I-IV cannot be used.
 Central Alabama Community College awards credit for previous training and work experience in career and technical programs only by the student providing a portfolio with relevant materials to determine college equivalent learning.
 Any student interested in obtaining PLA credit should contact the appropriate college faculty member or Ms. Marian Martin, Student Records Manager on the Childersburg Campus, in order to obtain the appropriate paperwork and advisement of the PLA process.
 The student will be responsible for any costs associated with granting of PLA credits.
 PLA for nursing classes is not permitted per State Board of Nursing policies.
+Not more than 25% of total credit hours required for any program may be awarded as a result of PLA.
+Credit awarded does not count toward the minimum 25% of semester credit hours that must be completed at Central Alabama Community College.
+Before receiving credit through PLA for a course, an individual must meet enrollment requirements of the course.
+Credit may not be awarded twice for the same learning.